zNaLa/docs/docs/FAQ.md

 6. [Spotify](https://www.spotify.com/)

 ### How is it possible for Rythm to play music from Spotify?
-Tt is illegal for any bot to stream or download music from Spotify as this breaks their Terms of Service, so Rythm will find the songs from Youtube and play them.
+Rythm finds the songs from Youtube and play them.

-You can play Spotify song/playlist through Rythm by just simply doing `!play <Song/Playlisr url>`!
+You can play Spotify song/playlist through Rythm by just simply doing `!play <Song/Playlist url>`!

 ### Can I adjust the volume for everyone on my server for Rythm?
 Yes, if you [donate](https://rythmbot.co/donate?do).